yuhwb/spring-kafka/README.md

     ./gradlew api

-To build reference documentation (results will be in `build/reference`):
+To build reference documentation (results will be in `spring-kafka-docs/build/site`):

-    ./gradlew reference
+    ./gradlew antora

 To build complete distribution including `-dist`, `-docs`, and `-schema` zip files (results will be in `build/distributions`)